Festo-se/cyclonedx-editor-validator/docs/source/usage/build-public.rst

         The ``metadata.component`` will not be removed even when the JSON schema applies to it.
         This is because the ``metadata.component`` is the component the BOM describes, therefore removing it, would make the SBOM ambiguous.
         If the schema applies to the ``metadata.component``, the SBOM is likely not intended for public use.
+        However, this behavior does not affect the deletion of any property, which starts with the name ``internal:``

     The JSON schema must be formulated according to the Draft 7 specification.